Array Jobs

 my_program my_input_file

-With this script you are running an array job with 5 sub-jobs.
-As it is now however, each sub-job will run the exact same program with the exact same input file.
+With this script, you are running an array job with 5 sub-jobs.
+However, as it currently is, each sub-job will run the exact same program with the exact same input file.
 The script needs to be modified so that each sub-job will use a different input file (this could also be any parameter needed by my_program).

 There are several ways to achieve this making use of variable $PBS_ARRAY_INDEX: